Mew-Lew/Rom-conversion-scripts/README.md

 # Termux - ROM Conversion Scripts

 This repository contains a collection of bash scripts designed for converting various game files on your Android or ChromeOS device using Termux.
-These scripts help manage and optimize your ROMs and Xbox 360 files efficiently.
+These scripts help manage and optimize your ROMs efficiently.

 ## Scripts Included